CohortSurvival contains functions for extracting and summarising survival data using the OMOP common data model.

 Estimating survival accounting for a competing risk

-The package also allows to estimate survival of both an outcome and competing risk outcome.
-We can then stratify, see information on events, summarise the estimates and check the contributing participants in the same way we did for the single event survival analysis.
+The package also allows to estimate survival of both an outcome and competing risk outcome together.
+We can then stratify, see information on events or summarise the estimates in the same way we did for the single event survival analysis.

 MGUS_death_prog <- estimateCompetingRiskSurvival(cdm,